About seven years into my career, having just turned 29, I got canned.

 Unlike some of my peers in their late 20s, I would be going home to a paying roommate, not a family with kids to feed.
 I put two and two together back then to figure out that sh*t could’ve been a lot worse.

 After my six weeks were up (and the de facto happy hour where work friends bought me lots of pity beer), I started my new routine.
 I’d get up out of bed when the bleep I felt like it.
-No alarm going off?
+Wait, there’s no alarm going off?
 That was an instant, nice change.

 With more time on my hands, I started using my gym membership.
 That was fun too.
 Going to the gym in the middle of the day is a wonderful thing.
 No competing for the machines or weights you need.

 I also had time to get to the tanning salon.
 I must not have realized then how relaxed my life had become.
 But because I’d already booked a cruise with friends before getting my notice, I couldn’t rightly go to the Caribbean all pale and flabby, now could I?!?